Indian Tiger Photo Safari

 WHAT IS OUR PHOTOGRAPHIC FOCUS?

 The main focus of this workshop will be concentrated wildlife photography, specifically photographing the Bengal Tigers of India.
-I have chosen two of my favorite National Parks for this adventure in Ranthambore and Bandhavgarh National Parks.
-In addition to our focus on Tigers, we will have plenty of opportunities to photograph various species of monkeys, owls, deer, kingfishers, colorful bee-eaters and a wide assortment of other creatures.
+I have chosen two of my favorite National Parks for this adventure: Ranthambore and Panna National Parks.
+In addition to our focus on Tigers, we will have plenty of opportunities to photograph various species of monkeys, owls, deer, kingfishers, colorful bee-eaters, and a wide assortment of other creatures.

 WHAT CAN I EXPECT IN TERMS OF THE WEATHER?